YuJiangRen/node-todo/README.md

 3. Start the server: `node server.js`
 4. View in browser at `http://localhost:8080`

+## Docker

+Image has already been built: `davisliu/todoapp` and read to use.

+Alternatively, you can build the project by `docker-compose build` and start it by `docker-compose up`.

 ## Tutorial Series

 This repo corresponds to the Node Todo Tutorial Series on [scotch.io](http://scotch.io)